Fire2343/Cooperative-Neural-Network-Experiment/README.md

 of the predator creature, at the same time.
 Included are the source files, plus a bunch of text files that store the last fittest neural net, past fittest neural nets, and a movement file txt that stores the moves the last fittest neural net performed, and a move history that stores the moves the fittest neural net in each generation performed.
-The moves performed by the latest generation are read in order to display what it did, in an SFML graphical window, that refreshes every two seconds so analyzing the moves is easier.
+The moves performed by the latest generation are read in order to display what it did, in an SFML graphical window, that refreshes every two seconds so as to provide time to analyze the moves.

 Link that shows the result of running the program with the fittest neural net loaded: https://www.youtube.com/watch?v=54NwIbQYdqg&feature=youtu.be